iotaledger/identity.rs/documentation/docs/verifiable_credentials/overview.md

 After the credential is published to the Tangle, validations occur:

- - by looking up the issuer's key on the Tangle.
+ - By looking up the issuer's key on the Tangle.
- - the holder proving ownership of their DID to the verifier (evidence).
+ - The holder proving ownership of their DID to the verifier (evidence).
- - validating that the credential has been signed by the issuing party.
+ - Validating that the credential has been signed by the issuing party.

 The remaining chapters in this section explore creation, verification, and revocation of VCs in more detail.